So it’s time.

 Attention: Internet/Fleet Manager

-I am in the market to purchase a new 2014 Lexus RX350 front wheel drive automobile immediately.
+I am in the market to purchase a new 20XX Lexus RX350 front-wheel-drive automobile immediately.
 I will not be offering a trade-in.
 I am a qualified buyer and current Lexus owner.
 I plan to finance this car with Lexus although I am willing to pay cash if the purchase price with a cash purchase makes sense.

 Below you will find specific information about the car I am looking for.
 I have purchased several Lexus cars in this manner.
 The last two came from Woodland Hills and Oxnard even though I live in San Clemente.
 I am a serious buyer.
 Therefore, we can both save time on this transaction via email or fax.

-If you are interested in doing business, please submit your bid as soon as possible and no later than close of business today, Monday, December 30.
+If you are interested in doing business, please submit your bid as soon as possible and no later than the close of business today, Monday, December 30.
 I am giving each SoCal Lexus dealer a chance to earn my business.
 On acceptance of your offer, I can purchase the car immediately.
-I plan to sign docs and pickup the car on or before Tuesday, December 31.
+I plan to sign docs and pick up the car on or before Tuesday, December 31.

 Please no phone calls or gimmicks.
 I am a serious buyer and will complete the deal if you have the car and price that meets my expectations.